 We like to get young people involved with environmental and social surveys, making use of scientific gear and information technology.
 For example, students from Arran High School asked and filmed individuals from the community about what they liked about being by the sea (film is currently showing at the Octopus Centre), interviewed coastal and marine businesses and groups about what they do and explored how to get active by the sea.
 All this was used to create a blog to promote active lifestyles in Arran’s MPA called Wild Arran COAST.

-Our Marine Outreach Officer will be happy to discuss specific requirements and tailor lessons to best suit your needs.
-We can offer classrooms sessions, lessons on the seashore and we offer support to John Muir Conservation and Duke of Edinburgh Awards.
-To plan your visit and discuss costs please contact us.
+To plan your visit and discuss costs please contact Jenny.
 We do our best to accommodate all requests but we appreciate as much notice as possible regarding dates in order to avoid disappointment.

 We often have local work experience students and young volunteers who engage in COAST activities and learn what it is like to work with a marine conservation charity.